Pricing Philosophy & Fee Structure

 Flat fees are available for defined and predictable matters.
 These fees reflect ordinary cases of their kind.
 If your matter involves unusual complexity I will discuss any adjustment with you before work begins.

 Prenuptial Agreements: The flat fee includes drafting, legal review, and one to two reasonable rounds of revision.
-Extensive corporate holdings, trusts, international assets, or complex estate structures may require custom pricing.
+Corporate holdings, trusts, international assets, or complex estate structures may require custom pricing.

 Family Law